Pretty-Chitty/pretty-chitty/README.md

   - seems to be missing a flush?
 When chits are raised (which is moving to a different outlet on the same chit)?
 - add vs push?
 - addAll on outlet?
 X - ordered outlet annotation to automatically name it correctly
 - designer fails if a chit type has been removed
-- seems to "start" playback at random spots
+X - seems to "start" playback at random spots
 - intersections with "plane geometry" dont' work correctly
+- why is chrome running at visible frame rate?